NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Lutein-zeaxanthin 3555 µg

-Field-grown arugula is often sold in the local farmer markets with its root attached.
-Cut open the bushel and trim away thick stems.
-Discard yellow, wilted, bruised leaves.
-Place the leaves in a large bowl of cold water and swish as you do it in the case of other greens like spinach to remove sand, soil, dirt, etc. Then drain the water, and gently pat dry using moisture-absorbent cloth before use in cooking.
+Field-grown arugula, typically available at local farmer markets, is commonly sold with its root intact.
+To prepare it, start by cutting open the bunch and removing any thick stems.
+Discard any leaves that are yellow, wilted, or bruised.
+Next, place the leaves in a large bowl of cold water and swish them around, similar to how you would clean spinach, to remove any sand, soil, or dirt.
+Once cleaned, drain the water and gently pat the arugula dry using a moisture-absorbent cloth before using it in cooking.

 Here are some serving tips: